SkyeWint/TwitchPlays/README.md

 # TwitchPlays
 These are the Python files I use that allows Twitch Chat or Youtube Chat to control your keyboard or mouse to play a game.
 You are welcome to use or adapt this code for your own content.

 To run the code you will need to install Python 3.13.0.
+Run the code by opening TwitchPlays_Main with Python directly, or inside a dev environment such as vscode with Python installed.
-Additionally, you will need to install the following python modules using Pip:
+Additionally, you will need to install the following python modules using Pip (https://pip.pypa.io/en/stable/getting-started/):
 py -m pip install keyboard
 py -m pip install pydirectinput
 py -m pip install pydirectinput-rgx